-4.2 PAYPHONES
+4.2 Public Payphones

-In GO's application, public payphones were based on the total number of payphones installed around Malta and Gozo, amounting to total of 939 out of which 734 were according to GO unprofitable payphones.
-In the USO decision 2010, the Authority established a minimum set of parameters of payphones required in each locality, depending on the population figures.
-If GO based their claim on the mentioned parameters, the unprofitable number of payphones would have decreased to a net margin of 105 instead of the claimed 734.
+In GO's application, the claim for public payphones was based on the total number of payphones installed around Malta and Gozo, amounting to a total of 939, and out of which 734 were, according to GO, unprofitable payphones.
+In the USO Decision 2010, the Authority established a minimum set of parameters for the number of payphones required in each locality depending on the population figures.
+If GO had based its claim on the mentioned parameters, the unprofitable number of payphones would have decreased to a net margin of 105 instead of the claimed 734.

-In the Reasonability Phase, EY reported that on the basis of the USO Directive and international practice, payphones could form part of the USO claim.
+In the Reasonability Phase, EY reported that on the basis of the USO Directive 2002/22/EC and international practice payphones could form part of the USO claim.
 GO provided revenues and costs information to arrive at the net cost of each unprofitable payphone.
 Certain cost allocation methods used in quantifying the losses on every claimed unprofitable payphone was required to be revisited in greater detail in the Calculation Accuracy Phase.
 The main issue of this component was related to the quantum of public payphones, more specifically whether to include the optimal number of payphones being provided in accordance with the minimum requirements established in the USO Decision 2010, or whether to base the claim on the current existing number of payphones.
-Amongst other things, EY has taken into consideration that although prior to 2010 there was no official mechanism in place for the removal of public payphones, the Authority had approved a request from GO to remove a number of payphones in 20097.
+Amongst other things, EY took into consideration that although prior to 2010 there was no official mechanism in place for the removal of public payphones, the Authority had approved a request from GO to remove a number of payphones in 2009.

-Following the review of work in the Calculation Accuracy phase, the Authority proposes that the payphone claim should be based on the optimal number of payphones in accordance with the USO Decision 2010.
-The net cost of public payphones amounts to €26,276.
-More information on this USO component is available in Annex 1 of this document.
+During the consultation phase the Authority proposed that the payphone claim should be based on the optimal number of payphones in accordance with the USO Decision of 2010 and amounting to €26,276.